rohan-deshpande/trux/README.md

 ReactDOM.render(<MyComponent model={myModel} />, document.getElementById('my-view'));
 ```

-In a normal use case, to change the data stored in `myModel`, we'd call its `update` method, but for this example we can just edit the data directly, then call the model's `emitChangeEvent` method.
+Now we can change the Model's data and call the model's `emitChangeEvent` method.

 ```
 setTimeout(function() {